machinalis/iepy/docs/tutorial.rst

 Information Extraction application with IEPY.
 Be sure you have a working :doc:`installation <installation>`.

-IEPY internaly uses `Django <https://www.djangoproject.com/>`_ to define the database models, and for the web interface so you'll see some components of it around the project, such as the configuration file (with the database definition) and the ``manage.py``.
-If you're familirized with it, you will move faster in some of steps.
+IEPY internally uses `Django <https://www.djangoproject.com/>`_ to define the database models, and for the web interface so you'll see some components of it around the project, such as the configuration file (with the database definition) and the ``manage.py``.
+If you're familiarized with it, you will move faster in some of steps.